 For me, it all began when I was typing a sentence and my keyboard’s letter “E” popped off.

-I was in the middle of writing a new post on The Rocky Safari using my 2016 MacBook Pro with Touch Bar when mid-sentence, I pressed down on the letter “E” and the entire key came loose and flipped right onto the backside of my hand.
+I was in the middle of writing a new blog post when I casually pressed down on the letter “E” and the entire piece of plastic came loose, did a flip mid-air like a pancake, and landed on the backside of my hand.

 Saying goodbye to “E.”